 \section{Particle entanglement and mode entanglement}

-The exchange symmetry and the Hilbert space non-factorizability of identical particles raises the question on the specification of subsystems.
+The exchange symmetry and the Hilbert space non-factorizability of identical particles raise the question of specifying subsystems.
 According to the elements of subsystems that compose the total system, the entanglement of identical particles can be the \emph{particle entanglement} or the \emph{mode entanglement}.
 The imposition of different elements to subsystems corresponds to different quantification of entanglement.
-Here we explain the concepts of the particle entanglement and mode entanglement and how they are related at the level of detectors.
+Here we explain the concepts of particle entanglement and mode entanglement and how they are related at the level of detectors.